cooler333/Highway/README.md

 # Highway

-Highway is implementation of Redux-like architecture pattern using Swift.
+Highway is an implementation of Redux-like architecture pattern using Swift.

-If you were looking for a something like this:
-- TEA (The Elm Architecture)
-- MVU (Model-View-Update)
-- MVI (Model-View-Intent)
-- Redux-like
-- Flux-like
-- UDF (Unidirectional Data Flow)
-- e.t.c

-...but on Swift.
-Then you have found it!

 ## Features

-- Multistore support (single state sharing)
+- Child stores
-- Fast state change and sync
+- Fast state updates
 - 100% business logic code coverage
 - Lightweight
 - Do not use 3rd party libraries